aitorres/barkr/README.md

     ]
 )

+# Blocking: will start reading and writing threads to keep the connections in sync
 barkr.start()

+# Non-blocking, if you only need to write messages to your connections
+barkr.write_message(
+    Message(
+        id="123456",
+        message="Hello, world!",
+    )
+)
 ```

 Always keep in mind proper secret management practices when using Barkr: instead of hardcoding access tokens / cookies / user and passwords, use tools like environment variables, `dotenv` or other secret managers!